pkpatricia/barrel-dev-best-practices/formatting-guidelines.md

 Last edited by Author Name

-When updating an page, add your name to the footer.
+When updating a page, add your name to the footer.